skipperkongen/childrens-space-program/README.md

 ## Project outline

-Kids divide into groups and complete the project:
+Kids divide into groups and complete the project.
+The structure mimics the division of responsibilities for a real space launch:

 * Atmosphere group: How to choose perfect time and place for launch?
 * Entrepreneur group: How to get permission and exploit launch? (maybe for adults)